praylee/ahometoshare_v2/README.md

 Get Gradle 4.10.2 from Gralde Offical https://gradle.org/next-steps/?version=4.10.2&format=all

-# configure Gradle environment
+# Configure Gradle environment
 Open environment Variable in System Properties, Add the path to your gradle/bin of which you just download to SystemVariable/PATH and save.

 # Install MySQL8.0
 Go to the link below to download MySQL8 and install it, be sure to remember you username and password https://dev.mysql.com/doc/relnotes/mysql/8.0/en/

-#Configure AHomeToShare
+# Configure AHomeToShare
 Go to ahometoshare_v2/src/main/resources/application.properties
 modify
 spring.datasource.username and spring.datasource.password to whatever you set for your MySQL.